 Since 1995, Gary has also been the face of the extremely popular and successful advertising campaign for Walkers Crisps.

-Gary makes an ideal Awards Host, Presenter and After-dinner Speaker, for Golf/Sports Days and a wide range of corporate functions.
+Gary makes an ideal Awards Host and Presenter and is the perfect choice for a wide range of corporate functions.
 To book him, contact Prime Performers using the online booking enquiry form or alternatively call us on 020 7251 8222.

 - TV Presenter, Adventurer, Marine Biologist and best-selling author, Monty has established a reputation as one of the most entertaining and thought-provoking speakers in the UK.

 - Actress, cookery writer and presenter.
 Lisa has starred in Holby City, Spooks and Dangerfield and in 2010, Lisa won BBC 1?s Celebrity MasterChef and has since gone on a remarkable food journey.